SuperBearAdventure/shicka/readme.md

 - `!update` checks the latest release of the game on `play.google.com`

 - `!speedrun` checks the latest world records of the game on `speedrun.com`

+- `!about` gives the link to this repository

 ## Taboos